History of Delaware: 1900–present

 In 1952, Gebhart v.
 Belton was decided by the Delaware Court of Chancery and affirmed by the Delaware Supreme Court in the same year.
 Gebhart was one of the five cases combined into Brown v.
 Board of Education, the 1954 decision of the United States Supreme Court which found racial segregation in United States public schools to be unconstitutional.

-The end result of the Gebhart and Brown litigation was that Delaware became fully integrated, albeit with time and much effort.
+The result of the Gebhart and Brown litigation was that Delaware became fully integrated, albeit with time and much effort.
 The white supremacist Bryant Bowles raised $6,000 and founded the National Association for the Advancement of White People (NAAWP) to oppose the rulings.
 Bowles briefly attracted nationwide attention for leading a pro-segregation boycott of Milford High School.
 A mass meeting in Milford in October 1954 attracted a crowd of 3,000 people.
 Bowles encouraged a boycott to protest the integration of schools after eleven black students were enrolled in the previously racially segregated school.
 Only 456 out of 1562 students attended the next day, and the movement gained traction in the nearby town of Lincoln, where 116 of the 146 pupils in the local elementary school boycotted in solidarity.
 Mass protests continued in Milford; the school board eventually ceded to the protestors, expelling the black students.
 Several weeks later, Bowles was arrested for "conspiring to violate the state education law by leading a boycott at Milford’s integrated high school".
 The Attorney General later took action to revoke the NAAWP's corporate charter in September 1955.
 However, the ensuing unrest, which included cross burnings, rallies, and pro-segregation demonstrations, contributed to desegregation in most of Southern Delaware being delayed for another ten years.
 School segregation in the state would not end until 1967.

-Some argue that while the state of race relations was dramatically improving post-Brown, any progress was destroyed in the wake of the rioting that broke out in Wilmington in April 1968 in the wake of the assassination of Dr. Martin Luther King Jr. in Memphis.
-Delaware's response to the Wilmington riots was heavy-handed in the opinion of some, involving the virtual occupation of the city for over one year by the Delaware National Guard.